-With verynice, I contributed to the digital and printed annual report for the California Community Foundation, a 100 year old philanthropic organization working to improve Los Angeles in 2018.
-This year was particularly important because the annual report served to announce a big shift in funding priorities from 10 categories to 4: immigration, health, housing, and education.
-To celebrate the intersection of these four impact categories, verynice developed multiple visual themes, resulting in the kaleidoscope concept of community coming and fitting together.
-While individual color-coded pieces represent each initiative or an individual story, together they represent a community and a spectrum of change.
-This bird’s eye view perspective of the CCF brand and mission contributed to a more impactful user experience through application in the web design, layout and data visualization.
+I contributed to the digital and printed annual report for the California Community Foundation (CCF), a century-old philanthropic organization in Los Angeles, with the verynice design studio.
+The 2018 report served to announce a major shift in financial priorities into four categories: immigration, health, housing, and education.
+To celebrate the intersection of these four impact categories, we developed a multi-visual kaleidoscope theme of intersectional communities fitting together.
+Color-coded pieces represented specific initiatives and overlaps covered the spectrum of change.
+This aerial perspective of the CCF brand enhanced the mission impact in the user experience, microsite, layout application, and data visualization.

 The digital report microsite were developed in parallel with the report set to print as a booklet for their offices.
 Interface wireframes were sketched, digitized, and prototyped to ensure omni-channel responsiveness throughout the QA process with the development team and client until launch.
 Visit the microsite.

 Direct contributions: UX wireframes and prototyping, UI design, web development QA, print layout design, and visual design production.